shickselate/fusion-shift-story-engine/README.md

 ## 🌱 Goals

 - Provide compelling, player-specific stories in real time
 - Blend text, media, and memory across turns and campaigns
+- Track world state for memory and causality
 - Eventually allow player agency in shaping stories, alliances, betrayals, and dynasties

 ---